 If the enabling cell was used only to lock/unlock the signature field, you may now want to remove it.
 Before you do, you may want to make certain that it has no other function within the wrap.
 To remove the enabling cell:

 In this example, the wrap signoff form will appear when the cell H88 returns true.
 The signoff form will have a dropdown list with all eligible usernames that have the T-QA role.
-A user can sign the wrap instance by selecting a username in the list and entering the corresponding password.
-No role is assigned for unsigning the signature, which means that the signoff cannot be recalled to reopen the wrap instance.
-The signature will freeze the wrap instance.
+A user can sign the wrap by selecting a username in the list and entering the corresponding password.
+No role is assigned for unsigning the signature, which means that the signoff cannot be recalled to reopen the wrap.
+The signature will freeze the wrap.
 A password will be required.
 On signing the form, no email alert will be sent.
 This is what this signoff function call will look like:

 =@SIGNOFF(cell_name, "sign_role", "unsign_role", freeze, dropdown, password_required, "email_enabled", "email_signed", "email_unsigned", xsheets(<locked_sheets>))